glenfish/portfolio/README.md

 __Functionality & Features:__

-The site is a 5 page standalone portfolio.
+The site is a standalone portfolio.
 It uses no prewritten css or frameworks, the only exception being a normalize.css file

 Google web fonts are used